hashberg-io/tensorsat/paper/typst/main.typ

 // - Systems of equations
 // - Finding all satisfying assignments of a CNF formula
 // - Determining whether a CNF formula has a satisfying assignment

+== Monoids and Frobenius Algebras

+// Contents:
+// - Monoids
+// - Frobenius algebras
+// - Commutativity, symmetry
+// - Diagonal spiders as wiring nodes

+== Factorisation

+// Contents:
+// - Simple factorisation (split in two)
+// - Factorisation rank (rank-1 = disconnected)
+// - Complex factorisation (into network)

+== Relational Languages

+// Contents:
+// - Simple languages: generators and rules.
+// - Extensions to dagger-SCFAs, commutative (co-)monoids, and non-commutative versions.

+== Relations as Boolean Tensors

+// Contents:
+// - Indicator functions -> Boolean tensors
+// - Boolean tensor network contraction = relational network contraction

+= Roadmap

+// Contents:
+// - Create a Hashberg GitHub repo for the project, cited here.

+== Proof of concept using Cotengra

+// The goal for this initial proof of concept is the following:

+// > Given a circuit implementing a binary function $f: \lbrace 0,1\rbrace^m \rightarrow \lbrace 0,1\rbrace^n$ and an output bitstring $y \in \lbrace 0,1\rbrace^n$, find all input bitstrings $x \in \lbrace 0,1\rbrace^m$ such that $f(x) = y$.

+// This is a very hard problem, comprising both #SAT and SAT as special cases, but it is the natural problem solved by naive tensor contraction in this setting.

+// Further contents:
+// - Talk about the basic proof of concept using unmodified cotengra, with uint8 tensors.
+// - Mention that matrix multiplcation uses +, not or, and explain how this is fixed.

+== Vertex Cutting

+// Contents:
+// - Talk about vertex cutting techniques.
+// - Talk about the opportunity to keep track of sparsity approximations.
+// - Approximations as bounded vertex cutting.

+== Monoids, Comonoids and Frobenius Algebras

+// Contents:
+// - Allow labelling of hyperedges by Frobenius algebras; contraction uses monoid/comonoid.
+This includes commutative groups and groupoids.
+// - Support commutative (co-)monoids by making hyperedges with distinguished leg, which cannot be contracted with other legs.
+// - Support non-commutative (co-)monoids and Frobenius algebras by making hyperedges with ordered legs and neighbour-only contractions allowed.

+== Binary Packing

+// Contents:
+// - Write about binary packing of dense tensors.

+== Tensor Sparsification

+// Contents:
+// - Write about tensor sparsification using roaring bitmaps (up to 64 legs).

+== Diagrammatic Simplification

+// Contents:
+// - Write about diagrammatic simplification using diagrammatic calculi, e.g. the ZH calculus.